#06-04 Westech Building, Pandan Loop, Singapore 128424

 Have you tested your eCommerce store properly?

-You must make sure that the whole checkout process of your online store is bug-free and doesn’t have any technical glitches.
-Even a single glitch can change the mind of your potential customers and refrain them to buy your products.
+You must ensure that your online store’s checkout process is bug-free and technical glitches-free.
+Even a single glitch can turn off potential customers and prevent them from buying your products.

 If you can spend your hard-earned money to build your eCommerce web design, I am sure you can’t simply afford to ignore the importance of having an error-free checkout process.

 A minor mistake can cost you sales loss worth hundreds of dollars.
-And by the time you come to know this reason, it may be too late.
+And by the time you know this reason, it may be too late.

 What’s the solution?

 a.
-Check all the possibilities of your checkout process yourself and ensure it runs flawlessly.
+Check all the possibilities of your checkout process and ensure it runs flawlessly.

 b.
 Ask your friends and relatives to place some orders first and provide you with unbiased feedback.